fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 Part II focused mainly on calling the `execve` system call from assembly, which gave full control over the target's stack.
-If the C equivalent of `execve` were already available in the target application then it would be the perfect return address, given the arguments to it could be controlled.
+If the C equivalent of `execve` were already available in the target application then it would be the perfect return address -- if the arguments to it could be controlled.

 The x86 32-bit C Application Binary Interface (ABI) specifies that arguments to functions are to be passed in reverse order on the stack.
 This means that if a